 The next step is to set up your REST API.
 Here’s what you need to do:

-For the details of REST API, please look at our API reference
+For more details on REST APIs in CraftMyPDF, please check at our API reference documentation.

-Next, in the Body select JSON and you would need to pass two things:
+Next, in the Body select JSON.
+You need to pass two things:

 (i) template_id